 Chapter One: Of Birds and Men: Metonymic and Symbolic Representations of Immigration in Shaun Tan’s The Arrival

-Chapter Three: Postcards from Past: 1893 Chicago World Fair and Chris Ware’s Jimmy Corrigan: The Smartest Kid on Earth
+Chapter Three: Postcards from the Past: The 1893 Chicago World Fair and Chris Ware’s Jimmy Corrigan: The Smartest Kid on Earth

 Nhora Lucía Serrano

-Chapter Four: From Immigrants to Privateers: The Curious Case of Hogan's Alley and The Yellow Kid
+Chapter Four: From Immigrants to Filibusters: The Curious Case of R. F. Outcault's Yellow Kid

 David M. Ball

-Chapter Five: Seeing the invisible and hearing the silenced in Demain, demain: Nanterre, bidonville de la Folie, 1962—1966
+Chapter Five: Naming the Place and Telling the Story in Demain, demain: Nanterre, bidonville de la Folie, 1962—1966 by Laurent Maffre

 Part II: Border Crossings, Immigrant Identity

-Chapter Eight: Once Upon a Time on the Border: Comic Book Westerns and Immigration in Mexico
+Chapter Eight: Once Upon a Time on the Border: Immigration and Mexican Comic Book Westerns

 Chapter Nine: Picturing the (Silent) History of Immigration in France and in French Bandes Dessinées